IronSights

 The Critical Infrastructure Targeting Trend

-State-sponsored actors continued to conduct reconnaissance and pre-positioning operations against Australian critical infrastructure.
+State-sponsored actors continued to conduct and pre-positioning operations against Australian critical infrastructure.
 The ACSC noted that these actors prioritise establishing persistence that could be activated during future geopolitical tensions.
 While this threat is most directly relevant to infrastructure operators, the supply chain implications affect technology vendors and service providers across many sectors.

 Vulnerability Exploitation Speed

-The report highlighted the continued compression of the time between public vulnerability disclosure and active exploitation.
+The report highlighted the continued compression of the time between public disclosure and active exploitation.
 Vulnerabilities in internet-facing systems — particularly network appliances, VPN gateways, and remote access tools — are being exploited within hours of public disclosure in some cases.
-This reinforces the Essential Eight patching timeframes as a floor, not a target.
+This reinforces the patching timeframes as a floor, not a target.

 Recommendations That Map to Essential Eight

-The ACSC recommendations in the report align closely with Essential Eight controls: enforce MFA, patch promptly, implement application control, restrict admin privileges, and maintain tested backups.
+The ACSC recommendations in the report align closely with Essential Eight controls: enforce , patch promptly, implement application control, restrict admin privileges, and maintain tested backups.
 The consistency across years of ACSC advice reflects the reality that the most significant risk reduction comes from these foundational controls, not from more sophisticated measures.

 Keep reading